jolheiser/gitea/docs/content/doc/advanced/search-engines-indexation.en-us.md

 menu:
   sidebar:
     parent: "advanced"
-    name: "Search Engines Indexation"
+    name: "Search Engine Indexation"
     weight: 60
     identifier: "search-engines-indexation"
 ---

-# Search engines indexation of your Gitea installation
+# Search engine indexation of your Gitea installation

-By default your Gitea installation will be indexed by search engines.
+By default, your Gitea installation will be indexed by search engines.
-If you don't want your repository to be visible for search engines read further.
+If you don't want your public repositories to be visible for search engines, read further.

 ## Block search engines indexation using robots.txt